MiltonGreat/Customer-Churn-Prediction/README.md

 # E-Commerce Customer Churn Prediction

-This project aims to predict which customers are likely to unsubscribe (churn) from email campaigns using various machine learning models based on engagement metrics.
-The dataset contains customer information such as tenure, number of devices registered, preferred order category, satisfaction score, and other behavioral features.
-The goal is to predict churn and provide actionable insights to proactively target customers.
+This project aims to predict customer churn (unsubscribing from email campaigns) using machine learning models based on various engagement metrics.
+The goal is to identify customers at risk of churn and provide actionable insights to improve customer retention through targeted strategies.

 ### Problem Statement

-Retaining customers is more cost-effective than acquiring new ones.
-This project aimed to predict customer churn based on behavioral data to enable proactive retention strategies.
+Retaining existing customers is more cost-effective than acquiring new ones.
+By predicting customer churn based on engagement and behavioral data, businesses can take proactive measures to improve retention and customer loyalty.

-### Solution Approach

-Data: Customer demographics, engagement metrics, and subscription history.

-Methods:

-1. Data Cleaning: Missing values were handled, outliers were removed from numerical columns, and categorical features were encoded using one-hot encoding.
-2. Feature Engineering: Derived features like average cashback per interaction and complaints per tenure were added to improve predictive power.
-3. Data Balancing: SMOTE and random undersampling were applied to balance the target variable classes.
-4. Model Training: Various models were trained, including Logistic Regression, XGBoost, and Random Forest.
-Logistic Regression was adjusted for class imbalance, and the XGBoost model was trained with scale adjustments to handle imbalance.
-4. Evaluation: Models were evaluated on accuracy, precision, recall, and F1-score.
-Additionally, the decision threshold for Logistic Regression was adjusted to optimize recall, providing a better balance between precision and recall.

 ## Dataset